 Developed from the work and research of psychologist, Joe Griffin, the Human Givens approach integrates the most effective treatments from current psychology and psychotherapy with the latest findings in brain science and human behaviour.
 This therapeutic approach is proving to be very effective in the prevention and treatment of mental health.

 The Human Givens approach works on the premise that we see the world around us through models of the world we hold inside us.
 In other words, our brain works by pattern-matching and metaphor.
 We are all born with physical and emotional needs that have to be met in order to grow and thrive.
-When these emotional needs are not met - whether due to conditioning, toxic environment, trauma, stress, or grief - it can lead to anxiety, depression and even psychosis as our minds become locked in a negative trance state.
-By using psychotherapy and guided imagery/hypnotherapy it is possible to reverse the effects of this negative emotional state and re-balance the minds state of health.
+When these emotional needs are not met – whether due to conditioning, toxic environment, trauma, stress, or grief – it can lead to anxiety, depression and even psychosis as our minds become locked in a negative trance state.
+By using psychotherapy and guided imagery/hypnotherapy, it is possible to reverse the effects of this negative emotional state and re-balance the minds state of health.
+The Human Givens approach is particularly suited to addressing issues of stress, anxiety and depression.
+When basic human needs are not being met, this can trigger negative emotional thoughts that in turn can present as worry, anxiety and possibly depression.
+Understanding which of these human needs are not being met for a client is key to this therapy process.
 Please visit www.humangivens.com for more information.
+Back to top

 EFT/Tapping uses the bodies energy or meridian channels as defined by the eastern art of acupuncture to facilitate healing.
 Instead of using needles, the client gently taps with their fingers on specific acupressure points around the face and upper body whilst processing and focusing on a specific feeling or emotion.
 This is a wonderful technique for clients who find it too difficult or do not wish to go into the details of their issue.
 It is particularly useful for trauma/PTSD sufferers where reliving their experience can increase distress unnecessarily.